Heba-Atef99/Hospital_Management_System/README.md

 ## Technologies

-1. We use Asp.net core Mvc of c# language for back.
+1. We use c# language And Asp.net core Mvc for Back End.
-2. And HTML and CSS for front and JavaScript.
+2. And HTML, CSS and JavaScript for Front End .
 3. SQL for Database.

 ## SetUp

-To run this project, you nead to install Visual studio 2019 and some Packages , you can download them from here :-
+To run this project, you need to install Visual studio 2019 and some Packages , you can download them from here :-
 1. [BCrypt.Net-Next(4.0.2)](https://www.nuget.org/packages/BCrypt.Net-Next/4.0.2?_src=template)
 2. [Microsoft.EntityFrameworkCore(5.0.1)](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/5.0.1?_src=template)